This post will briefly discuss the challenges of manually setting up MPLS-TE tunnels and how Auto Tunnels can lessen the burden of MPLS-TE tunnels.

 Normally backup tunnels would be manually configured.
 This may be configuration intensive as the operator would have to specify a diverse path in the network and possibly point out all the next-hops in the path or at least exclude next-hops that should not be part of the path.
 To automate the function of backup tunnels there is a feature called Auto Tunnel Backup Tunnel.
 What it does is that it detects if a primary tunnel requires protection and is not already protected.
 It will compute a backup path to NHOP (Next-Hop) and NNHOP (Next-Next-Hop) which excludes the protected facility.
 It may optionally also exclude links that belong to the same SRLG (Shared Risk Link Group) for added diversity.
 It will then of course signal the tunnel.

 These three features are all used to minimize the amount of configuration the operator has to put in themselves.
 For operators that don’t want to have all of the features of MPLS-TE and the complexity that comes with it, the auto tunnels are a nice option to provide FRR to the traffic in the network.
-There are other options such as IP-FRR though which may a better option if it is supported.
+There are other options such as IP-FRR though, which may be a better option if it is supported.

 Deploying MPLS-TE is complex and the usage of auto tunnels helps in reducing the complexity in those use cases where the goal of using MPLS-TE is to provide FRR.